"

 Figure 16.34.
 Intermittent Fillet Weld Symbol / Photo Credit: Cameron Kjeldgaard, CC BY 4.0

 Fillet welds involve fewer dimensions in the welding symbol than groove welds.
-In the simplest case the fillet weld symbol and size will be present, the weld size is always to the left of the symbol, the same is true for groove welds.
-If the weld size is the only dimension present then it is a continuous weld and should go the entire length of the weld joint.
+In the simplest case, just the fillet weld symbol and its size will be present.
+For both fillet and groove welds, the weld size is always declared on the left of the weld symbol.
+If the weld size is the only dimension present that indicates it is a continuous weld and should go the entire length of the weld joint.

 A two view drawing of a T-joint.
 The left hand view shows the joint in cross section with an intermittent fillet weld symbol.
 The cross section of the T-Joint is two rectangles, one lays flat while the other is centered and perpendicular to the other.
 The weld symbol shows the reference line with 2-5 printed above the line and 2-5 below the line, indicating that each weld length is 2, and each pitch is 5.
 The view on the right shows the joint from a top down view with welds illustrated to show the significance of the symbol.
 The illustration shows that on the left edge of the plate is a weld of 2”, there is a break for 3” and then another weld of 2”, a final break of 3” and a weld of 2” that reaches the edge of the plate.
 At the base of the illustration, there is a measurement that shows there is 5” between the center of each weld.